My sister is a high school teacher in South Boston.

 As a teacher, you’re well accustomed to correcting papers.
 You can take that skill and use it to edit the writing work of others.
 Many companies and websites are looking for people to do editing work on a contract basis.
 You can approach these potential employers directly, or once again turn to Upwork to make your services available.
 You can charge over $30 an hour for editing work, which can rise with experience.

-Proofread Anywhere is a fantastic course that will teach you in the ins and outs of proofreading as a freelance career.
-You can learn how to earn $17+ an hour as a freelance proofreader including step-by-step directions on how to break into the industry.
+Proofreading Launchpad is a solid course that will teach you in the ins and outs of proofreading as a freelance career.
+You can learn how to earn as a freelance proofreader including step-by-step directions on how to break into the industry.
 You will be surprised how easy it is.

 And if you do get into proofreading, sign up for Grammarly and its powerful grammar checking tool.
 It’ll be like a cheat code.